When it comes to climate change, some banks are doing better than others

 Christine Marsal, University of Montpellier

-In November 2023, in an open letter, nearly 1,200 students from French universities and prestigious higher education institutions formally pledged not to apply for job openings at the BNP Paribas Group.
-The reason cited?
+In November 2023, in an open letter, nearly 1,200 students from French universities and grandes écoles formally pledged not to apply for job openings at the BNP Paribas Group.
+The reason given?
 The bank is involved in financing a controversial oil and gas extraction project.
-It was also mentioned in a report by a United Nations working group published in June 2023.
-In it, UN experts highlighted the harmful impact on the climate and human rights of the activities of the Saudi company Aramco, which is financially supported by a consortium of banks including BNP Paribas, which provided a total of $7.6 billion between 2016 and 2022.
+It was also cited in a report by a United Nations working group published in June 2023.
+In the report, UN experts highlighted the harmful impact on the climate and human rights of the activities of the Saudi company Aramco, which is financially supported by a consortium of banks—including BNP Paribas—that provided a total of $7.6 billion between 2016 and 2022.

 So, should we avoid this banking group in order to combat climate change?
 Are other banks doing better?
 Let's take a closer look.